ironscar/Container-demo/README.md

   - The inventory file is dynamically chosen based on which branch was updated (`snapshot` branch uses `stage` inventory and `main` branch uses `prod` inventory)
 - In cleanup step, it deletes the ansible repo cloned and also removes the docker image
 - includes some try catch blocks so that it can cleanup on failures too
+- best practice is not to use try catch blocks but with the `post` block [TODO]

 ---